Consumer Basket

 The below table shows the national breakdown of Polish universities and how they stand across the spectrum of above average (receiving a score of ‘A’ (very good) or ‘B’ (good)), or below average (receiving a score of ‘D’ (below average) or ‘E’ (weak)).
 In doing so, U-Multirank offers a clear picture of the countries strengths and areas for improvement.

-Polish higher education institutions perform strongest in U-Multirank’s teaching & learning, research and regional engagement dimensions, while their performance in the knowledge transfer and international orientation dimensions are below the average of the global U-Multirank sample of institutions.
+Polish higher education institutions perform strongest in U-Multirank’s teaching & learning and regional engagement dimensions, while their performance in the knowledge transfer and international orientation dimensions are below the average of the global U-Multirank sample of institutions.

 Students from EU/EEA countries do not have to pay tuition fees at public universities in Poland.
 All other foreigners are required to pay tuition fees that on average are the following: EUR 2,000 per year for first, second and long cycle studies; EUR 3,000 per year for doctoral and postgraduate studies.
 For more information click here.